mengzzz0628/syllabus.space/FUTURE.md

 * maybe prevent original instructor from being removed by TA

-* grep all Model/Model.pm functions for sudo double-security safety
+* audit again: grep all Model/Model.pm functions for sudo double-security safety

-* add permanent testsite, instructor read-only  readonly.testsite.syllabus.space
+* add permanent instructor testsite? (i.e., instructor read-only  readonly.testsite.syllabus.space)

 * could enhance honeypot with dozens of hidden fields and one real one, which is indicated by a token

 * maybe bulk registration of students, with limits to authentication to local method

+VERSION 4

 * make market for instructors and students: 1c/quiz?

-* in drag-drop return to where we uploaded

 ----------------------------------------------------------------

-backend.  autonumbering of questions.  autoprovision of % as in $%x means $x*100.  maybe write a "lint" for the guidelines.
+BACKEND.

+* maybe allow autonumbering of questions.

+* maybe write check (error) and "lint" (warnings), following all equiz authoring guidelines.